Extramarital sex

-Extramarital sex occurs when a married person engages in sexual activity with someone other than their spouse.

-The term may be applied to the situation of a single person having sex with a married person.
+Extramarital sex is sexual activity in which at least one sex partner is a married person and the partners are not married to each other.
+The term may be distinguished from premarital sex where neither partner is married.

-Where extramarital sexual relations do not breach a sexual norm, it may be referred to as consensual non-monogamy (see also polyamory).

-Where extramarital sexual relations do breach a sexual norm, it may be referred to as adultery or non-monogamy (sexual acts between a married person and a person other than the spouse), fornication (sexual acts between unmarried people), philandery, or infidelity.
-These terms imply moral or religious consequences, whether in civil law or religious law.
+Where extramarital sex does not breach a sexual norm, it may be referred to as consensual non-monogamy (see also polyamory).
+Where extramarital sex does breach a sexual norm, it may be referred to as adultery or non-monogamy (sexual acts between a married person and a person other than the legal spouse), fornication, bigamy, philandering, or infidelity.
+These varying terms imply both immoral or religious consequences, charged whether via civil law or religious law.